Skip to content

 Volvo also carried scars from earlier shocks.
 For example, the Ghent plant had to shut down for a full week in January 2023 due to chip shortages, after more than 40 days of closures in 2022 tied to the semiconductor shortage.

 Those events taught Volvo that modern supply lines can break.
-So, the company had heavily invested in shortening supply lines after COVID.
+The company had invested heavily in shortening supply lines after COVID.
 However, the Red Sea event broke them in a different way.

 Do you want more supply chain stories like this?
 Subscribe here